rosedu/techblog/_posts/2012-08-18-tracing-processes-for-fun-and-profit.md

 }
 {% endhighlight %}

-Or course, the building of a new application is not always needed.
+Of course, the building of a new application is not always needed.
 In our case, we see that we are reading from `dev/random`.
-Knowing that this requires entropy sources to generate the random stream we understand why the process stopped.
+Knowing that this requires entropy sources to generate the random stream, we understand why the process stopped.
 Changing the file to `dev/urandom` solves the bug for our toy application, therefore it must solve it for the original one as well.
 Or, we could generate more entropy to increase the speed of the application.